 If you want to get some serious gaming done on your computer, a run-of-the-mill office keyboard isn't going to cut it.
-If you're willing to pay a premium for something functional, colorful and user-friendly, we recommend you check out the Razer BlackWidow Chroma ($170 MSRP; price on Amazon varies), which tops our list, but there are plenty of other great options for different types of gamers, in a wide range of prices.
+Especially if you’re involved in the competitive e-sports scene, good gear can help keep you at the top of your game for years to come.
+If you're willing to pay a premium for something functional, colorful and user-friendly, we recommend you check out the Corsair K70 Rapidfire ($170), which tops our list, but there are plenty of other great options for different types of gamers, in a wide range of prices.

 If you're looking for a keyboard with a ton of macro buttons for massively multiplayer online (MMO) games, the Logitech G910 Orion Spark ($180) is a good option.
 Or, if your desk space is at a premium, you might be better off with the Logitech G410 Atlas Spectrum ($130).